-Yes, there is a fee of $100 per semester.
+Yes, there is a suggested voluntary contribution of $100 per semester.
 The sponsors of the Michigan Math Circle want to share responsibility for the Circle with those who benefit the most from its success.

-For payments: You can address the payment to “The Art of Problem Solving Foundation”, with the Note section in the bottom left filled out with “Michigan Math Circle”, the name of the student, and the specific semester (Fall or Winter).
+For contributions: You can address the contribution to “SUMS” (Society of Undergraduate Mathematics Students), with the Note section in the bottom left filled out with “Michigan Math Circle”, the name of the student, and the specific semester (Fall or Winter).
 Please DO NOT address checks to Michigan Math Circle.

 Checks should be brought to the first Michigan Math Circle session you attend.

-The Michigan Math Circle also gladly accepts donations!
-The same above directions for submitting donations apply.
+The Michigan Math Circle also gladly accepts additional donations!
+The same above directions for submitting additional donations apply.